-Your YouTube logo needs to work on small screens
+Your logo needs to work on small screens

-Visitors to your YouTube channel will arrive from desktops, laptops, tablets, and mobile phones.
+Visitors to your YouTube channel or other social media landing pages will arrive from desktops, laptops, tablets, and mobile phones.
 More often than not, they'll arrive from mobile phones.
 And, most all sharing happens from mobile; people message videos to each other.
 Even though you might create your channel logo on a desktop, that's not how the majority of your channel visitors will experience it.

 You need a brand symbol

-Today, most internet use and a lot of work happens on small screens.
-Symbology -- the use of symbols -- is critically important.
+Today, most internet usage and a lot of work happen on small screens.
+Symbology – the use of symbols – is critically important.
 For proof, look no further than the home screen of your phone.

 iPhone and Android apps are all represented by symbols.
 They're clean and, when possible, communicate meaning.
 For example, Apple's Camera app is represented by a camera.
 The Mail app is an envelope.
 The Settings app is a set of gears.
-They're each symbolic representations of their functional equivalents.
+Each is a symbolic representation of its functional equivalent.
 Your YouTube channel logo needs to do the same.
 It needs to symbolize your brand.
 In doing so, it must be both simple and recognizable.
 You probably recognized most of Apple's app icons without first being told what any were.
 That's the power of symbology.